hschickdevs/DeFi-Fundamental-Analysis/README.md

 # DeFi-Fundamental-Analysis

- In this project for my UT Austin MSITM Financial Technology class I explore a few DeFi protocols to display their functionality , and then test the applicability of fundamental analysis in the DeFi lanscape using a DCF analysis.
+ In this project for my UT Austin MSITM Financial Technology class I explore a few DeFi protocols to display their functionality , and then test the applicability of fundamental analysis in the DeFi lanscape using a DCF.

  I will be testing and analyzing these platforms on the Base Ethereum L2 chain as it has cheaper gas fees and faster transaction times than the Ethereum L1 chain.